ARTICLE I: NAME, OPERATING AUTHORITY PURPOSE

 - Maintaining and publishing a Studbook

-ARTICLE VI: SECTION 1 B – DUTIES OF THE REGISTRATION REVIEW COMMITTEE
+ARTICLE VI: SECTION 1 B - REGISTRATION COMMITTEE

-ARTICLE VI: SECTION 1 C – DUTIES OF THE FINANCE COMMITTEE
+ARTICLE VI: SECTION 1 C.a. - FINANCE COMMITTEE

 The Finance Committee shall establish a yearly budget and make recommendations to the Board of Directors on investments and conduct solicitations for gifts and donations to promote the Lipizzan and the USLF.

-ARTICLE VI: SECTION 1 D – DUTIES OF THE FUND RAISING COMMITTEE
+ARTICLE VI: SECTION 1 D – OUTREACH COMMITTEES

-ARTICLE VI: SECTION 1 F – DUTIES OF THE NOMINATING COMMITTEE
+ARTICLE VI: SECTION 1 D.a - QUARTERLY JOURNAL COMMITTEE

-ARTICLE VI: SECTION 1 G – DUTIES OF THE ADVERTISING COMMITTEE
+ARTICLE VI: SECTION 1 D.c – SHOW COMMITTEE

 ARTICLE VII - VACANCIES